tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 * At the end of each generation, individuals will randomly mate and die after reproducing.
 * The population size will remain stable and there will be no mutations.

 Once it is made, we can use the simulation to investigate [genetic drift](https://en.wikipedia.org/wiki/Genetic_drift).
+This is essentially a forward time [Wright-Fisher simulation](https://en.wikipedia.org/wiki/Genetic_drift#Wright.E2.80.93Fisher_model)

 ![](https://www.lds.org/bc/content/ldsorg/topics/book-of-mormon-dna/drift[1].png)